cni-iisc/optimal-sero-survey-design/README.md

 # Optimal Design of sero surveys
 This repository contains the source code for the paper titled, "*COVID-19: Optimal Design of Serosurveys for Disease Burden Estimation*".

-The full-text article accompanying this code will be made available soon.
+The pre-print of the paper is available on [arxiv](http://arxiv.org/abs/2012.12135).

 The code is written mostly in Python with a few R code and have been used to get the results reported in Table 3.
 The required packages for the python scripts are mentioned under `requirements.txt`.